-The day of surgery please report to the Registration Area on the second floor of the Menino Building.
+The day of surgery please report to the Registration area on the second floor of the Menino Building.
 You will need to enter through the Moakley building (directions).

 You will be transported to the preoperative holding area where an anesthesiologist and nurse will prepare you for surgery.
 You’ll be given medications to make you relaxed and comfortable.
-Once you are brought to the operating room, you will be asleep and monitoring equipment will be placed.
+Once you are brought to the operating room, you will be asleep and monitored by an expert anesthesiology team.

-Cardiac surgery usually takes approximately 4 to 8 hours from the time the surgery actually begins.
+Cardiac surgery usually takes approximately four to eight hours from the time the surgery actually begins.
 It is important for your family to know that this is an average time for the surgery to be completed.
-Once your surgery is over, a doctor will call or meet with your family to explain how the surgery went and will answer any questions.
+Once your surgery is over, a doctor will call or meet with your family to explain how the surgery went and answer any questions.

 You may have the following procedures and equipment during your stay.
 Most devices are removed within the first 24 to 48 hours.